Kerberos Constrained Delegation for single sign-on to your apps with Application Proxy

 Working with different on-premises and cloud identities

 Application Proxy assumes that users have exactly the same identity in the cloud and on-premises.
-If that's not the case, you can still use KCD for single sign-on.
+But in some environments, due to corporate policies or application dependencies, organizations might have to use alternate IDs for sign-in.
+In such cases, you can still use KCD for single sign-on.
 Configure a Delegated login identity for each application to specify which identity should be used when performing single sign-on.